 - Enough sleep,

 Smoking makes me fit & slim

 It’s true.
 Your appetite will increase and your metabolism will slow down when you give up the smokes.
-But again, if you get into it ready, you won half the battle.
+But again, if you go into it ready, you've won half the battle.

 Before you quit.